-Licensed and registered to practice medicine in New York State pursuant to Article 131 of the New York State Education Law.
+Certified as a nurse practitioner pursuant to Article 139 of the New York State Education Law.
+Certificate (specify):

 If practicing as a professional services corporation, a certificate of incorporation pursuant to Article 15 of the New York State Business Corporation Law; if practicing as a professional services limited liability company, articles of organization pursuant to Section 1203 of the New York State Limited Liability Law.